Sequential Submodular Maximization and Applications to Ranking an Assortment of Products: Sequential Submodular Maximization with Group Constraints

-The linear program \ref{LP0} has exponentially many variables and (doubly) exponentially many constraints and thus is not solvable exactly.
-We are also not aware of any techniques to obtain an approximately optimal solution of this LP directly.
+Unfortunately, the above linear program has exponentially many variables and (doubly) exponentially many constraints, which renders finding an exact solution through this LP computationally difficult.
+We are also not aware of any techniques to obtain an approximately optimal solution of this linear program directly.
 To circumvent these issues, we try to find a relaxation for this program that has exponentially many variables, but polynomially many constraints.
-We then consider the dual of the program that has polynomially many variables and exponentially many constraints.
-Finally, we try to find an approximately optimal separation oracle for the dual, and by employing the ellipsoid method we obtain an approximately optimal solution for the primal.
+We do so by dropping many of these constraints and only keeping polynomially many of them.
+We then consider the dual of the relaxed program that has polynomially many variables and exponentially many constraints.
+Finally, we find an approximately optimal separation oracle for the dual, and by employing the ellipsoid method, we obtain an approximately optimal solution for the primal.